AgathEmmanuel/PlatformEng/microservices/README.md

+## Atuthentication
-## Atuthentication  uthentication and authorization logic needs to be handled in each microservice, and this part of the global logic needs to be implemented repeatedly in each microservice.
+authentication and authorization logic needs to be handled in each microservice, and this part of the global logic needs to be implemented repeatedly in each microservice.
 Although we can use the code base to reuse part of the code, this will in turn cause all micro services to have a dependency on a particular code base and its version, affecting the flexibility of the microservice language/framework selection.
     Microservices should follow the principle of single responsibility.
 A microservice only handles a single business logic.
 The global logic of authentication and authorization should not be placed in the microservice implementation.
     HTTP is a stateless protocol.
 For the server, each time the user’s HTTP request is independent.
 Stateless means that the server can send client requests to any node in the cluster as needed.
 The stateless design of HTTP has obvious benefits for load balancing.
 Because there is no state, user requests can be distributed to any server.
 For services that do not require authentication, such as browsing news pages, there is no problem.
 However, many services, such as online shopping and enterprise management systems, need to authenticate the user’s identity.
 Therefore, it is necessary to save the user’s login status in a manner based on the HTTP protocol so as to prevent the user from needing to perform verification for each request.
 The traditional way is to use a session on the server side to save the user state.
 Because the server is stateful, it affects the horizontal expansion of the server.
     The authentication and authorization in the microservices architecture involves scenarios that are more complex, involving users accessing microservice applications, third-party applications accessing microservice applications, and multiple microservice applications accessing each other, and in each scenario, The following authentication and authorization schemes need to be considered to ensure the security of the application.